Analyze in Excel

 The Analyze in Excel feature, in SSDT, provides tabular model authors a way to quickly analyze model projects during development.
 The Analyze in Excel feature opens Microsoft Excel, creates a data source connection to the model workspace database, and automatically adds a PivotTable to the worksheet.
 Workspace database objects (tables, columns, and measures) are included as fields in the PivotTable Field List.
 Objects and data can then be viewed within the context of the effective user or role and perspective.

-This topic assumes you are already familiar with Microsoft Excel, PivotTables, and PivotCharts.
+This article assumes you are already familiar with Microsoft Excel, PivotTables, and PivotCharts.
 To learn more about using Excel, see Excel Help.

 The Analyze in Excel feature provides model authors the ability to test the efficacy of a model project by using the common data analysis application, Microsoft Excel.
 In order to use the Analyze in Excel feature, you must have Microsoft Office 2003 or later installed on the same computer as SSDT.